 No matter what these investigations reveal, I worry.
 Whether evidence of wrongdoing is discovered or not, I predict that political opponents of Trump will become more hardened while political supporters of Trump will double-down.
 And they will denounce each other more viciously than ever.
 The political gap in the United States will continue to grow.

 Why?
 Because we are beyond evidence.
 We certainly are beyond Constitutional ideas and principles.
 Private property?
 Equal protection of the laws?
 Individual freedom?
 No one cares.
-Give a shout out for a cause that inspires others, promise the moon—to be paid with other people’s money, of course!—and you could be the next demagogue of the day.
+Give a shout out that makes others feel good, assert that everyone has a right to everything they want, promise the moon—to be paid with other people’s money, of course!—and you could be the next demagogue of the day.

 Meanwhile, the Constitution rests peacefully as a relic from the past, something to be viewed in the prism of thick glass as gawkers shuffle through the National Archives in D.C.
 We are now in the post-Constitutional politics of demagoguery, after all, guided by little other than which political celebrity of the moment we happen to like or dislike.